SHeRLoc: Synchronized Heterogeneous Radar Place Recognition for Cross-Modal Localization: Methods

-where \( \mu \) is the mean and \( N \) is the number of elements.
-In this formulation, high feature variance induces smooth matching for improved stability, while low variance leads to precise matching.
+where \( x_i \) is \ac{RCS} feature, \( \mu \) is the mean and \( N \) is the number of elements.
+We compute the variance relative to \(\mu\) and apply \(tanh(\cdot)\) to bound the regularization smoothly.
+High variance induces smooth matching for stability, while low variance leads to precise matching.
 Then, the aggregated feature matrix $\mathbf{V} \in \mathbb{R}^{m_M \times l_M}$ with the cluster dimension $l_M$ is computed as: